cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 ## LILO boot loader

-CloudLinux can be deployed on servers that don't have grub installed, by installing <span class="notranslate">`хороgrub`</span> first.
+CloudLinux OS Shared can be deployed on servers that don't have grub installed, by installing <span class="notranslate">`хороgrub`</span> first.

 To do that: